This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

-If you’re looking for a hands-off way to make Southern collard greens with ham hocks (or other smoked meat), try this Crockpot collard greens recipe.
-This slow cooker collard greens dish is simple and requires minimal attention while it cooks.
-In fact, you can leave the greens to cook overnight before a big day like Thanksgiving and check one thing off the cooking list.
-In this post, I’ll share how to make collard greens in a Crockpot, plus some practical tips on how to prep and cook this side dish like a pro.
+This Crockpot collard greens recipe is a hands-off way to make Southern collard greens with smoked ham hock (or other smoked meat).
+It’s simple and requires minimal attention while it cooks.
+In fact, you can leave the greens to cook overnight before a big day like Thanksgiving (and check one thing off the cooking list).
+In this post, I’ll share how to make collard greens in a Crockpot, plus some practical tips on how to prep and cook this delicious side dish like a pro.

-- Hands-off cooking: Making collard greens in Crockpot takes a while but doesn’t require you to do much.
+- Hands-off cooking: Yes, cooking collard greens in Crockpot takes a while but doesn’t require you to do much.
 After prepping the greens and adding the rest of the ingredients, you can relax and let the slow cooker do the hard work.

-- Meal-prep-friendly: If you’re preparing for Thanksgiving or any other special occasion that requires a lot of cooking, this recipe will save you time.
+- Meal-prep-friendly: If you’re preparing for Thanksgiving or any other special occasion that requires a lot of cooking, this recipe and easy dish will save you time.
 You can have the greens cook overnight in the crockpot.

 Ingredients Needed